San Diego data centers routinely encounter various issues when expanding their operations.

 Data centers in Southern California that are looking to expand using conventional means can encounter the following 3 problems:

 The red tape involved with environmentalism can add burdens for colocation providers that choose to expand their facilities.

 California has some of the most stringent environmental regulations in the United States.
 San Diego businesses must hire attorneys, environmentalists, and professors to complete the "San Diego Environmental Impact Report" in order to expand.

-These reports can be costly, time-consuming and impede your organization’s internal timelines.
+These reports can be costly, time-consuming, and impede your organization’s internal timelines.

 2. California is Currently Experiencing a Record Drought

-On April 27, 2015, the United States Energy Secretary said that California's current drought could lead to summer brownouts.
+The United States Energy Secretary said that California's current drought could lead to summer brownouts.

 Although California has steadily increased its reliance on alternative energy, data centers still derive much of their power from hydroelectricity.